KDP Previewer Checklist

 Warning class Fast diagnosis Source-first fix Verification step

-Margins and trim Text appears near trim or outside safe zones on chapter-open pages.
-Normalize source margins and spacing; remove manual line-break hacks.
-Recheck flagged pages and neighboring spreads in Previewer.
+Margins and trim Text is too close to the page edge or safe area, often on chapter-open pages.
+Fix margins and spacing in the source file; remove manual line-break hacks.
+Recheck the flagged pages and a few nearby pages in Previewer.

-Pagination drift Unexpected blank pages or chapter starts shift after edits.
-Remove hidden page/section breaks and lock chapter-start policy.
-Compare chapter-start sequence against release log.
+Pagination drift Blank pages appear or chapter starts move after edits.
+Remove hidden page or section breaks and keep chapter-start rules consistent.
+Compare the chapter-start order against your notes.

-TOC/navigation TOC links jump to wrong heading or duplicate anchor.
-Clean heading hierarchy and remove duplicate chapter titles.
+TOC/navigation TOC links jump to the wrong heading or to a duplicate heading.
+Clean up heading levels and remove duplicate chapter titles.
 Click every TOC entry from top to bottom.

 Bleed/image Full-page art shows white slivers or bleed mismatch warnings.
-Match page size to trim+bleed and extend edge art in source.
+Match page size to trim plus bleed and extend edge art in the source file.
 Inspect all full-bleed pages at full-page zoom.

-Font consistency Italic/body font substitution or clipping appears on select pages.
-Unify source paragraph styles and re-export with final type settings.
+Font consistency Italic or body-text changes appear on a few pages only.
+Unify source paragraph styles and re-export with the final type settings.
 Spot-check chapter titles, italics, and ornament pages.

 Warning text in Previewer Usually means First source-first fix

 "Text is outside the margins and may be cut off when printed."
-Paragraph spacing, indents, or manual line breaks are pushing text beyond trim-safe zones.
-Normalize paragraph styles and margins in source, then re-export.
+Paragraph spacing, indents, or manual line breaks are pushing text beyond safe print areas.
+Normalize paragraph styles and margins in the source file, then re-export.

 "Text is close to the edge of the page and may be cut off when printed."
-Text blocks sit too close to trim edges, usually on chapter-open pages.
-Increase safe-margin spacing and remove manual alignment hacks.
+Text blocks sit too close to the trim edge, often on chapter-open pages.
+Increase safe spacing and remove manual alignment hacks.

 "Images or text are intended to bleed off the page, but bleed is not enabled."
-Artwork reaches page edge but upload settings or page size are configured as no-bleed.
-Match bleed setting and PDF page dimensions to the interior design intent.
+Artwork reaches the page edge but upload settings or page size are still set to no-bleed.
+Match the bleed setting and PDF page dimensions to the actual design.

 "Images do not appear to be high enough resolution for printing."
-Source image DPI is too low for print at placed size.
-Replace asset with high-resolution source and re-export.
+The source image is too low resolution for print at its current size.
+Replace it with a higher-resolution image and re-export.

 "Some content may be clipped in the gutter."
-Inside margin is too small for page count or trim size.
-Recheck gutter/inside margins and rerun chapter-open checks.
+The inside margin is too small for the current page count or trim size.
+Recheck the gutter or inside margin and rerun chapter-open checks.

 Publish Checklist